Clay-Ferguson/quantizr/README.md

 ## Technology Stack

 * Java Language (back end)
-* SpringBoot FAT Jar with embedded Tomcat (back end)
+* Spring Boot 3 FAT Jar with embedded Tomcat (back end)
 * TypeScript, ReactJS, Vite (front end)
-* Bootstrap & SCSS
+* Bootstrap Styling
-* Deployer: Docker (docker compose)
-* MongoDB as the primary data store
+* MongoDB as primary data store
 * Redis for Session Data
 * IPFS Gateway
 * ChatGPT (via OpenAI API)
+* Deployment: Docker Compose (Swarm Mode)

 ## To Run the Server

-Edit `/distro/setenv-run-distro.sh` to define your environment settings, and point the docker IMAGE name to Docker Hub.
-Then run `/distro/run-distro.sh`, which will startup a Docker Compose Swarm with one replica.
-All the defaults in the `setenv` file should probably work as is (port numbers, folder names, etc), but you do need to set the docker image names `DOCKER_IMAGE` to point to Docker Hub, unless you've already built locally and can just point to your local images.
+Instructions on how to build and run the app are found in the [docs folder](docs/how-to-run.md)

 ## Help Fund the Project